Lolm83/Lolm83.github.io/_posts/2025-01-24-procedural-destruction.md

 **Abstract**
 -
 For me, nothing brings a game more cohesion than a world that feels *tangible*.
 And ever since I decided to study game programming, my goal has been to learn new ways to re-create that feeling myself.
-It is to this end that I spent the last 8 weeks building a **Procedural Destruction System** for 3D meshes.
+It is to this end that I spent the last 8 weeks building a **Procedural Destruction System** for convex 3D meshes.

 My goal with this blog post is to give a broad overview of how I went about destroying 3D meshes, and hopefully outline enough theory and show enough code that someone who reads this could give it a try themselves.